 - Bake until heated through, about 15 minutes.

-There are a few things to look for when determining if a quiche is done cooking.
-First off, the edges of the custard should be set and the center should still be slightly jiggly—this is important!
+You’ll know this broccoli cheese quiche is done when the edges of the custard should be set and the center should still be slightly jiggly—this is important!
 In order to achieve that delicious, creamy center you want to avoid overcooking the custard.
 You can also use an instant-read thermometer to check the doneness—quiche is done cooking when the internal temperature reaches 165ºF.

 - 1 recipe Flaky Pie Crust Recipe or Gluten-Free Quiche Crust